This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - CVP line: A CVP line is also called a central line.
 It is an IV catheter or tube.
 It is put into a large blood vessel near your collarbone, in your neck, or in your groin.
 The groin is the area where your abdomen meets your upper leg.
 The CVP line may be used to give medicines or IV fluids.
 It may also be hooked up to a monitor to take pressure readings.
 This information helps caregivers check your heart.

 You may be given dye before some of the following tests to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or seafood.
+Tell healthcare providers if you are allergic to iodine or seafood.
 You may also be allergic to the dye.

 - Blood and urine tests: You may need blood or urine tests to check for damage to your muscles, heart, and other organs.